-Early Morning Restriction Orders (EMRO)

-- 2.5.3 The PRSRA also provides the Licensing Authority with the power to restrict the sale or supply of alcohol between the hours of midnight and 6am by introducing an Early Morning Restriction Order ("EMRO") to tackle high levels of alcohol-related crime and disorder, nuisance and anti-social behaviour.
-The decision to implement an EMRO must be evidence based and the Licensing Authority must be satisfied that such an Order would be appropriate to promote one or more of the licensing objectives.
-Furthermore, the Licensing Authority shall consider the potential burden that would be imposed on premises licence/certificate holders.
-Unlike a LNL an EMRO can apply to a part of the district rather than the whole. - 2.5.4 As an EMRO is a powerful tool and a very stringent approach in tackling issues, the Licensing Authority will first consider whether other measures may address the problems and achieve the same goal.
-These could include: - The current Cumulative Impact Policy; - Taking a robust joint agency approach to tackling problem premises; - Prior to reviewing a licence/certificate, meeting with the DPS and licence/certificate holder to ensure a Premises Improvement Plan is in place. - Using other mechanisms to control the cumulative impact, e.g. planning controls; - Using other mechanisms to control noise and anti-social behaviour; - Police powers to closure premises; - Providing powers to designate parts of the local authority area as places where alcohol may not be consumed publicly; - police enforcement of the general law concerning disorder and anti-social behaviour, including the issuing of fixed penalty notices; - Provision of CCTV: - Provision of night marshals and street pastors; introduction of a late night levy;
+- 2.4.6 Shops, stores and supermarkets will generally be free to provide sales of alcohol for consumption off the premises at any times when the retail outlet is open for shopping, unless there are good reasons for restricting those hours.
+An example would be where the Police make representations that the premises are a focus of disorder and disturbance. - 2.5 Late Night Levies (LNL) and Early Morning Restriction Orders (EMRO'S) - 2.5.1 The Police Reform and Social Responsibility Act 2011 (the PRSRA) has introduced the power for the Licensing Authority to charge a late night levy ("the levy") to all premises within the South Somerset District. - 2.5.2 It also provides the Licensing Authority with the power to restrict the sale or supply of alcohol between the hours of midnight and 6am by introducing an Early Morning Restriction Order ("EMRO") to tackle high levels of alcohol-related crime and disorder, nuisance and anti-social behaviour. - 2.5.3 Any decision to introduce an EMRO would consider: - The current Cumulative Impact Policy; - Taking a robust joint agency approach to tackling problem premises; - Prior to reviewing a licence/certificate, meeting with the DPS and licence/certificate holder to ensure a Premises Improvement Plan is in place. - Using other mechanisms to control the cumulative impact, e.g. planning controls; - Using other mechanisms to control noise and anti-social behaviour; - Police powers to closure premises; - Providing powers to designate parts of the local authority area as places where alcohol may not be consumed publicly; - police enforcement of the general law concerning disorder and anti-social behaviour, including the issuing of fixed penalty notices; - Provision of CCTV: - Provision of night marshals and street pastors; introduction of a late night levy;